lifemapper/lifemapper.github.io/_coll-training/subsetTraining.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

-Lifemapper and additional terminology is at [Terminology](/terms.html)
+Biotaphy and additional terminology is at [Terminology](/terms.html)

 ## Steps

-1. Open the Lifemapper web client, by navigating to http://gad210.nchc.org.tw/global-pam.
-This will allow you first explore and then subset the global PAM for this Lifemapper instance.
+1. Open the Biotaphy web client, by navigating to http://notyeti-191.lifemapper.org/boom.
+This will allow you first explore and then subset the global PAM for this Biotaphy instance.

 1. This interface allows you to subset on a variety of variables.
 Start by selecting a taxonomic group that you are interested in.
 Start by selecting